 Our trip around Europe in July 2012 taught me two things; firstly this is a very capable bike and second, that it’s VERY HEAVY!
 I have managed to fall off a couple of times – both stationary but had to take all the luggage off to pick it back up again.
 A friend of mine summed it up well, ‘That bike will dictate where you go, you will not dictate where it goes.’
 Go figure.
 Our trip in 2014 will be a mix of off road and tarmac, I needed a lighter bike.
 Namely, it had to go!

-Jason’s weapon of choice is a 2008 BMW F800GS.
-As there’s no such thing as the perfect bike for overland travel, he opted for this bike because it’s the bike of his heart.
+My current bike is a 2008 BMW F800GS.
+As there is no such thing as the perfect bike for overland travel, I opted for this bike because it’s the bike of my heart.

-My former bike, Pearl, was a 2001 BMW F650GS having been broken in by two previous owners with 27,000 miles on the clock.
-Fortunately, I spotted this factory-lowered bike on eBay at the right price so took a chance.
-To be honest it looked better in the pictures than in the flesh, but with a few cans of spray paint and three days of hard graft, Jason transformed her from an ugly duckling into a swan.
-Oodles of fun to ride although Jason personally finds it a little under powered for his riding style and taste.
-Fitted out with Oxford heated grips because the originals had expired, plus a Touratech radiator guard.
-As well as an additional sump guard over the original belly pan and a set of hard Metal Mule 31 litre panniers, which we swopped for Adventure Spec Magadan MK2 soft saddle bags.
+Lisa’s bike is a 2001 BMW F650GS having started out with 27,000 miles on the clock.
+Lisa spotted this factory-lowered bike on eBay at the right price so she took a chance.
+To be honest it looked better in the pictures than in the flesh, but with a few cans of spray paint and three days of hard graft I transformed her from an ugly duckling into a swan.
+Lisa finds her oodles of fun to ride but I personally find it a little under powered for my taste.
+I fitted Oxford heated grips because the originals had expired, plus a Touratech radiator guard.
+As well as an additional sump guard over the original belly pan and a set of Metalmule panniers.

-Absolutely, Pearl’s an extremely forgiving motorcycle, a great beginner’s and dual sports bike and I adored her as much as anything else.
-Fusing like some Greek mythical creature: half woman, half motorcycle…or something like that!
+Lisa believes that more often than not, Pearl saves her from herself.
+She’s an extremely forgiving motorcycle, a great starter touring bike and I know Lisa adores her as much as anything else.
+Fusing like some mythical Greek creature: half woman, half motorcycle…or something like that!